-- Distributed License Management application - Distributed License Management Web Interface
+- Distributed License Management application - ◆ Distributed License Management Web Interface

-There are two ways to access the online help from within a licensing component:
+There are several ways to access the online help from within a licensing component:

-- From the Help menu, choose Index to browse for help for the licensing component being used. - Click [F1] to open the Help menu.
+- From the Help menu, choose Index to browse for help for the licensing component being used. - Click F1 to open the Help menu. - From C:\Program Files\Common Files\Compuware